 Distribution centres: all hustle and bustle.
 Employees moving goods from A to B or from C to D with their pallet transporters.
 That requires a huge amount of energy.
 But what if the pallet transporters were completely CO2-neutral?
 And could be filled in under 90 seconds?
 And would run for much longer?
 Then you’d invest in them immediately, wouldn’t you?
 We thought the same.

 Pallet transporters with a fuel cell

 Today, there are already a lot of pallet transporters running on hydrogen in our Dassenveld distribution centre in Halle.
 They fill up at the hydrogen station on site or at one of the fuelling points in the distribution centre.

 The pallet transporters all have a fuel cell which turns the hydrogen back into electricity for propulsion.
-We are expecting a total of 200 fuel cells.
-They will be operational in 2018.
+We are expecting a total of 200 fuel cells, 75 of which are operational in 2018.

 What are the benefits of pallet transporters running on hydrogen?